 Relatives and friends are invited to attend the visitation at Greenwood Funeral Home, 5200 Canal Blvd, New Orleans, on Saturday, December 4, 2021, starting at 10:30 AM, followed by a Funeral Service in the chapel at 12:30 PM.
 Burial will follow in Greenwood Cemetery.

-To plant a tree in memory of Henry C. Wellman, Jr., please click here.
+To plant a beautiful memorial tree in memory of Henry C. Wellman, Jr., please visit our Tree Store.